oitofelix/qdot-8086/index.md

 Inside the `lib` directory, every directory that is not `qdot` comprises the standard library.
-Each of them is associated with a major area of application, and below them one can find the _QDot_ source code files, each corresponding to a specialization within its respective area.
+Each of them is associated with a major area of application, and below them one can find the standard library's modules, each corresponding to a specialization within its respective area.
 Currently the standard library comprehend the following directories: